 This ancient spice helps to encourage the release of stagnant emotional energy from the chakras and subtle nadis (energy channels), while supporting the health of ligaments.

-Indian brides are also traditionally smeared with a turmeric paste to create a glow just prior to their wedding day, but you don’t have to go to such lengths to enjoy this herb’s many benefits.
+In India, brides are sometimes traditionally smeared with a turmeric paste to create a glow just prior to their wedding day, but you don’t have to go to such lengths to enjoy this herb’s many benefits.

 Scientists have only recently begun to reveal the golden root’s mysteries, largely through the study of its active compound: curcumin.
 Many other medicinal components of turmeric have yet to be studied at length.